tymyrddin/purple/source/docs/adversarial-ai/extraction.md

 model large enough that cloning it requires prohibitive compute raises the bar, but as compute costs fall, that threshold shifts.

 Legal remedies exist but are slow.
+The attacker can frame systematic querying as legitimate API use, with fair use or research purposes as a possible defence; whether that framing holds is legally unsettled, and the uncertainty is part of what slows proceedings.
 By the time proceedings conclude, a cloned model may already be in wider circulation.
 The more useful question is often not whether extraction can be prevented, but what a working clone would enable, so that the downstream consequences are anticipated rather than discovered.